Greaver77/valkyrie/Valkyrie-Source-Code.md

 ## Pre-requisites:
 * SSH keys - Ensure you have a ssh key with [github](https://help.github.com/articles/generating-ssh-keys/)

-* You will need [vcstool](https://github.com/dirk-thomas/vcstool).
-To install:

-    sudo apt-get install python-vcstool
+* Expected that you will have completed [Setup Valkyrie Developer Environment](Setup-Valkyrie-Developer-Environment)

 ***